-Fatta in Arabic language means cut in pieces, and this name goes back to the fact that Egyptian bread is cut in pieces, toasted and added to this dish.
-As a matter for fact, nothing goes to waste in an Egyptian kitchen.
+In the Arabic language, Fatta means “cut in pieces” and this name goes back to the fact that Egyptian bread is cut in pieces, toasted, and added to this dish.
+As a matter of fact, nothing goes to waste in an Egyptian kitchen.

 To offer you a simplified and foolproof recipe, I researched and tested a few recipes and consulted with the renown Egyptian food figure, Ms. Vivian Farid.

-Ms. Farid has generously shared her epic recipe that I tested it and serve it to my picky kids and some friends we were hosting and they were all over the moon.
+Ms. Farid has generously shared her epic recipe that I tested and served to my picky kids and some friends we were hosting and they were all over the moon.

 The Different Layers of Fatta